 After completion of the grant, CHC continued to offer dietetic services to WSU students.

 Over the past several years, CHC increased its outreach events on campus, attending orientations and fairs and providing outreach clinics for flu shots and STI testing.
 As a result, in 2014/2015 (and each consecutive year thereafter), the Campus Health Center won the Highest Immunization Coverage Levels among Medium Sized Institutions award from the Michigan Department of Health and Human Services College/University Flu Vaccination Challenge.
-In 2018, CHC launched a university-wide handwashing campaign and began providing services through Wellness Warriors to WSU faculty/staff/employees.
+In 2018, CHC launched a university-wide handwashing campaign and began providing some services to WSU faculty/staff/employees.

 The Campus Health Center opened its doors to a new, state-of-the-art facility, enhancing nursing student education and experiential learning in 2019.
 It expanded health care services to the Wayne State community, and features optimal patient flow, a spacious waiting room, 10 functional exam rooms, a patient interview/triage room, a treatment room, and a centralized nursing station.